MouseBiteLabs/Game-Boy-MBC5-Cartridge/Technical/README.md

 ![image](https://github.com/MouseBiteLabs/Game-Boy-MBC1-Cartridge/assets/97127539/c3d14c7a-4695-4fc1-92df-16f425d90c79)

-But that's not all the MM chip does.
-It also is used to pull the MBC1's /RESET input to GND as well.
-This is especially important for original Game Boy MBC1 carts with 256K SRAM that needed the MBC1 to be powered from the battery, as keeping this pin off will (assumedly) keep current draw of the MBC1 to a minimum.
-Furthermore, pulling this pin to GND also causes the MBC1 to assert the SRAM's /CE pin high to keep the SRAM in a low power state.
+It is also used to pull the memory mapper's /RESET input to GND as well.
+This is more important on boards that powered their MBC chips off of the battery (particularly MBC3) as it greatly reduces power consumption, but it also further prevents any junk data from being written to the SRAM during power-down.

 ### Reset IC - MM1134

-The MM1134 is nearly identical to the MM1026, with one distinct difference.
+The MM1134 is nearly identical to the MM1026, with one distinct difference that's crucial for OEM MBC5 games.
 There is one extra input that was previously an unconnected pin on the MM1026 - the /Y input.
 This input is intended to be used with a RAM /CE signal.
 It controls the /CS output (pin 5) on the MM1134.
 See the schematic and timing diagram below:

 ![image](https://github.com/MouseBiteLabs/Game-Boy-MBC1-Cartridge/assets/97127539/8d95eb57-2370-415c-8ff0-402ed947fdcd)

 Essentially, the /CS output will follow the /Y input, *unless* VCC is below the 4.2V power-off threshold.
 Then, /CS will be pulled to VOUT (the combination of VCC and VBAT).
 Hey, this is great, because it means we can control that pesky 256K SRAM /CE pin *and* put it in a low power state when the power shuts off!

 *Note: If you ground the /Y input, then the MM1134 will act exactly like an MM1026.*

-On the gbhwdb, there are only a few cartridge PCBs that use an MM1134 (the BA6735 equivalent, specifically) - DMG-DECN-20 and DMG-DGCU-10 - but these boards use 64K of SRAM, so this extra /Y pin goes unused.

 ### Open Collector Requirements on CPU /RESET Input